Richmond–Kurrajong railway line: Operations

 The regular passenger train on the railway consisted of a Z20-class tank locomotive hauling two carriages.
-Just like the Camden line, the train was given the nickname of 'Pansy'.
+Just like the Camden line, the train was given the nickname "Pansy".
 The 7 mi journey was timed to take between 30 and 35 minutes.
-Mixed trains were given extra time to allow for the possible need to shunt at North Richmond or the Nepean Gravel siding.
+Mixed trains were given extra time, to allow for the possible need to shunt at North Richmond or the Nepean Gravel siding.

-However, trains of up to 5 carriages would run to Kurrajong on public holidays.
-Phillip station would be well patronised.
-Bushwalkers would take advantage of the 'halts' between North Richmond and Kurrajong.
+However, trains of up to five carriages ran to Kurrajong on public holidays.
+Phillip station was well patronised, and bushwalkers could take advantage of the halts between North Richmond and Kurrajong.
 Often carriages would be detached at Kurrajong, to return on later trains when the patronage was increased.
 The gravel trains were usually hauled by a D50-class locomotive which could haul 640 tons from the siding.

 The speed limit for passenger and mixed was just 20 mph, with a 10 mph limit along March Street and through the park opposite Richmond station.
 The gravel trains were limited to 10 and 5 mph respectively.

-Safeworking was by means of Ordinary Train Staff, however it was permissible to operate gravel trains between Richmond and the siding whilst the staff was secured at Kurrajong.
+Safeworking was by means of Ordinary Train Staff, but it was permissible to operate gravel trains between Richmond and the siding whilst the staff was secured at Kurrajong.

 Very little freight was handled on the line beyond Hawkesbury River.
-It was far more convenient for orchardists to use road freight to the Sydney markets as this gave the opportunity for back loading of fertiliser and other farm requisites.
+It was far more convenient for orchardists to use road freight to the Sydney markets, because that provided the opportunity for back loading of fertiliser and other farm requisites.

-Whilst the line was initially considered a country branch line, from 10 October 1941 it was brought into the Sydney Metropolitan fare scales.
-This permitted reduced off-peak returns and child weekend excursions.
+Whilst the line was initially considered a country branch line, from 10 October 1941 it was brought into the Sydney Metropolitan fare scales, which permitted reduced off-peak returns and child weekend excursions.

 Closure

 The closing date was not one with the usual advance notice.
 Heavy rain on the weekend of 12 and 13 June 1952, caused the Hawkesbury River to flood and, as was usual with such occurrences, the railway service was suspended.
-More flooding followed in the following weeks and a bus had been substituted on the Kurrajong side of the river with a floodboat ferrying passengers across the flooded stream.
+More flooding followed in the following weeks and a bus was substituted on the Kurrajong side of the river, with a floodboat ferrying passengers across the flooded stream.
 A cutting near the terminus had collapsed and, despite constant efforts, would not stabilise until prolonged dry weather returned.

-Consequently, it was announced that in view of the damage to the line and the fact that the line was never a commercial success, the line would not reopen.
-Protest meetings occurred, but finally, on 17 September 1952, the newly appointed Commissioner for Railways, Reg Winsor, made the official notification.
+Consequently, it was announced that, in view of the damage to the line and the fact that the line was never a commercial success, it would not reopen.
+Protest meetings occurred, but finally, on 17 September 1952, the newly appointed Commissioner for Railways, Reg Winsor, gave the official notification.
 The total annual income of the line was less than the cost of repairs.